 The Deferred Compensation Board (Board) established policies for selecting and monitoring investment options shortly after the Board's creation in 1989.
 These policies were updated and formalized in 1998 as the Board's Investment Policy Statement (IPS).
-The IPS outlines the Board's objectives when deciding which investment options should be offered by the Wisconsin Deferred Compensation Program (WDC), the general composition of the investment spectrum, the process for selecting and monitoring options, and the responsibilities for all parties that are involved, including participants.
+The IPS outlines the Board's objectives when deciding which investment options should be offered by the Wisconsin Deferred Compensation Program (WDC), the general composition of the investment spectrum, the process for selecting and monitoring investment options, and the responsibilities for all parties that are involved, including participants.
+The IPS was last updated in 2005, when the target date retirement funds were added.